onsi/ginkgo/docs/index.md

 It is common, especially in integration suites, to be testing behaviors that occur asynchronously (either within the same process or, in the case of distributed systems, outside the current test process in some combination of external systems).
 Ginkgo and Gomega provide the building blocks you need to write effective asynchronous specs efficiently.

 Rather than an exhaustive/detailed review we'll simply walk through some common patterns.
-Throughout you'll see that you should generally try to use Gomega's `Eventually` and `Consistently` to make [asynchronous assertions](https://onsi.github.io/gomega/#making-asynchronous-assertions).
+Throughout you'll see that you should generally use Ginkgo's interruptible nodes with timeouts alongside use Gomega's `Eventually` and `Consistently` to make [asynchronous assertions](https://onsi.github.io/gomega/#making-asynchronous-assertions).

 Both `Eventually` and `Consistently` perform asynchronous assertions by polling the provided input.
 In the case of `Eventually`, Gomega polls the input repeatedly until the matcher is satisfied - once that happens the assertion exits successfully and execution continues.
 If the matcher is never satisfied `Eventually` will time out with a useful error message.
 Both the timeout and polling interval are [configurable](https://onsi.github.io/gomega/#eventually).